skrattaren/apf.rst/apf.rst

 + [p.
 247] "'Do you remember Mr and Mrs Harker?'"

-  Jonathan and Mina Harker are two of the leading characters in "Dracula_".
+  Jonathan and Mina Harker are two of the leading characters in **Dracula**.

 + [p.
 247] "'Do onions hurt us?
 Are we frightened of shallots?
 No.'"

-  The hero of the classic 1954 novel "`I am Legend`_", the last living human on an earth where everyone else has become a vampire, actually experiments with this possibility.
+  The hero of the classic 1954 novel **I am Legend**, the last living human on an earth where everyone else has become a vampire, actually experiments with this possibility.